-Armstead and fellow tackle Ryan Ramczyk aren’t expected to play because of knee injuries.
-Running back Alvin Kamara practiced on a limited basis after missing the last three games because of a knee ailment but also will reported miss Thursday’s game.
+Armstead and fellow tackle Ryan Ramczyk missed practice Tuesday because of knee injuries.
+Running back Alvin Kamara practiced on a limited basis after missing the last three games because of a knee ailment.

 The Saints have won four consecutive NFC South titles, but their chances of catching first-place Tampa Bay are fading.

 “We all get into sudden death once you hit Jan.
 5,” Armstead said.
 “It doesn’t really matter where you play or who you play.